-4.1 Letter (File Name: “Candidate’s SURNAME, first name - Letter”)
+3.1 Letter (File Name: “Candidate’s SURNAME, first name - Letter”)

 A mini-pupillage is an opportunity to experience life at the bar and in chambers, by shadowing one of our barristers.
 Chambers typically offers mini-pupillage for one day only, and welcomes applications from those wishing to pursue a career at the bar.
-Applications should be by way of a CV and Cover Letter, addressed to Mr Michael Bagley, Head of Chambers.

 Chambers particularly invites applications for mini-pupillages from candidates from underrepresented backgrounds.
 Chambers is a part of the 'Bridging the Bar' mini-pupillage initiative.
 You can read more about this initiative here: https://bridgingthebar.org/our-programmes/.